 Can you make this recipe in the pressure cooker?

-You can make this recipe for a faster way by using the Instant Pot or any pressure cooker.
-Check out the pressure cooker version of this recipe in this link.
+You can make this recipe a faster way by using the Instant Pot or any pressure cooker.
+Check out the pressure cooker version of this recipe at this link.

 How to serve them?

 You can eat this dish as a breakfast item, or as snacks, or as a delicious and healthy dessert.
 For extra flavor, let them cool down to a manageable temperature, and then drizzle over some caramel or chocolate.
 Also, you can serve them with your favorite garnish like a scoop of vanilla ice cream.

 How to store them?